marklcrns/vim-smartq/README.md

 let g:smartq_default_mappings = 1

 " Excluded buffers to disable SmartQ and to preserve windows when closing splits " on excluded buffers.
-Non-modifiable are preserved by default. let g:smartq_exclude_filetypes = [
+Non-modifiable buffers are preserved by default. let g:smartq_exclude_filetypes = [
       \ 'fugitive'
       \ ]